ManfredTremmel/gwt-pushstate/README.md

 </dependency>
 ```

 Due to changes to GWT's History class 1.1.4 is incompatible with GWT 2.7 and higher.
+GWT 2.7 is also required
+for my fork of gwt-pushstate because of dependency to [gwt-commons-lang3](https://github.com/ManfredTremmel/gwt-commons-lang3) which uses JRE-Emulations which have been introduced in GWT 2.7.
+If you still use GWT 2.6.1 or older, try the original 2.0.0 from [https://github.com/rdwallis/gwt-pushstate](https://github.com/rdwallis/gwt-pushstate).